YuehHanChen/Trending-YouTube-Video-Analysis/README.md

 - Music is the popular category that is in top 3 category in each region.
 In Great Britain, music got average 2750 k views, which is over 2 times as many a the rest of two in the top 3.
 Besides, gaming is a special category that got the highest average views in India and USA, and which is even not in top 3 list in the rest regions in the dataset.

-#### Research Question 5: Throughout 2006 to 2018, which month produced most videos?
+#### Research Question 5: Throughout 2006 to 2018, which month was published most videos by channels?

 - Around 6 regions, people tended to published less video in June, and pubished most in January or December.